-This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$198,470,000 principal amount of Tax Anticipation Notes, 2015 Series A (the "Notes").
-The Notes are dated the date of delivery.
-The interest rate, maturity and price or yield of the Notes are set forth on the cover page of this Official Statement.
+This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of (i) \$168,895,000 principal amount of General Improvement Bonds, 2015 Series B (the "2015 Series B Bonds" or the "Bonds"), (ii) \$40,835,000 principal amount of Bond Anticipation Notes, 2015 Series C (Federally Taxable) (the "2015 Series C Bond Anticipation Notes") and (iii) 178,480,000 principal amount of Revenue Anticipation Notes, 2015 Series A (the "2015 Series A Revenue Anticipation Notes," and together with the 2015 Series C Bond Anticipation Notes, the "Notes").
+The Bonds and the Notes are collectively referred to herein as the "Obligations."
+The Obligations are dated the date of delivery.
+The interest rates, maturity dates and prices or yields of the Bonds are set forth on the inside cover page of this Official Statement.
+The interest rates, maturities and prices or yields of the Notes are set forth on the cover page of this Official Statement.
+The Bonds are subject to redemption prior to maturity as set forth herein.
 The Notes are not subject to redemption prior to maturity.